SOUTHAMPTON — In their final Group K game, all Southampton needed was a win or a 0-0 draw to advance to the UEFA Europa League knockout stage.

 Sims had a header saved by Goresh but on the break the Israeli champions always looked dangerous.

 Be’er Sheva had a good chance at the start of the second half as a bad giveaway in midfield let in Sahar but his effort was blocked by last man Maya Yoshida.
-At the other end Virgil can Dijk was found from a set piece but his shot was deflected over and then Ryan Bertrand‘s cross was cleared wide by Shir Tzedek as substitute Shane Long was about to tap home.
+At the other end Van Dijk was found from a set piece but his shot was deflected over and then Ryan Bertrand‘s cross was cleared wide by Shir Tzedek as substitute Shane Long was about to tap home.

 With the Israeli side taking more risks as the game wore on, Saints continued to get chances on the break with substitute Dusan Tadic having a goalbound shot headed off the line.